martincampagnoli/nravel/README.md

 ## Why should I use Whip instead of Yeoman directly?

-Whip comes with a handful of improvements and bug fixing that will do the whole process of scaffolding an app as simple as possible.
-Of course if you are looking for something more customizable then you should try the Yeoman generators instead.
+Whip comes with a handful of improvements and bug fixing that will do the whole process of scaffolding an app as simple as possible.<br />Of course if you are looking for something more customizable then you should try the Yeoman generators instead.